AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/remove-failed-login-attempts-from-the-database.md

 ---
-description: This article explains how to remove pre-existing failed login credentials from the Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure database.
-For versions 2.2.10+ and 2.3.3+, you only need to run the attached script.
-For older versions 2.3.0-2.3.2-p2, you need to apply a patch to stop logging and run the attached script to remove pre-existing failed login credentials.
+title: Remove failed login attempts from the database
 labels: 2.2.x,2.3.x,Magento Commerce,Magento Commerce Cloud,database,failed login,known issues,patch,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
-title: Remove failed login attempts from the database
 ---

-# Remove failed login attempts from the database

->[!NOTE]
+>![info]
 >
 >This article was updated on April 13, 2020, with a new script called DB\_CLEANUP\_SCRIPT\_v2.
 Please use the attached DB\_CLEANUP\_SCRIPT\_v2 script to clear pre-existing failed login data in additional tables.
 You need to use DB\_CLEANUP\_SCRIPT\_v2, even if you have run DB\_CLEANUP\_SCRIPT\_v1 previously to help ensure additional tables are cleaned up.